compound-finance/quark/README.md

 ### Code Jar

 _Code Jar_ maps callable contract code to addresses which can then be delegate-called to.
-Specifically, _Code Jar_ uses `CREATE2` to find or create a contract address whose code matches some given input code (EVM opcodes encoded as data).
+Specifically, _Code Jar_ uses `CREATE2` to find or create a contract address whose creation code matches some given input code (EVM opcodes encoded as data).
 The calling contract (e.g. a wallet) may call _Code Jar_'s `saveCode` function and then run `delegatecall` on the resulting address, which effectively executes arbitrary code.

 ### Quark Wallet